 Colorado's first garden cemetery, Riverside Cemetery, was incorporated in 1876 north of Denver.
 Landscape engineer Harvey C. Lowrie created a park-like setting with dense trees, lush grasses, a central rose garden, and meandering road system.
-Riverside Cemetery, and others that would follow in Colorado in the ensuring years, were similar to the eastern precedents in that the cemetery was located outside of the urban area and followed Victorian styling.
+Riverside Cemetery, and others that would follow in Colorado in the ensuing years, were similar to the eastern precedents in that the cemetery was located outside of the urban area and followed romantic styling.8

-Among Colorado settlements that grew into permanent towns and cities such as Boulder, many cemeteries evolved into larger, more sophisticated planned and landscaped park-like garden cemeteries that reflected local society.
-For residents of Boulder, Columbia Cemetery became their communities version of the garden cemetery.
+Among Colorado settlements that grew into permanent towns and cities such as Boulder, many cemeteries evolved into larger, more sophisticated planned and landscaped park-like garden cemeteries that reflected the design ideals of garden cemeteries in the eastern states.
+For residents of Boulder, Columbia Cemetery became their community's version of the garden cemetery.
 It was located on the outskirts of town and offered visitors a panoramic view of the mountains and plains.
 Imitating the grid pattern of western settlements, the site was laid out with a linear pattern of burial sections and carriage roads, and was landscaped over time to create a park-like setting.
-In contrast to eastern cemeteries, Columbia Cemetery, with its proximity to the Rocky Mountains to the west, did not need to fabricate a sense of drama.
+In contrast to eastern cemeteries that relied on manipulating views by planting vegetation in strategic places, Columbia Cemetery, with its proximity to the Rocky Mountains to the west, did not need to fabricate a sense of exceptional beauty.
 The design was simple and functional.
-Often cared for with improvements made by family members themselves, it was inspired by the national trends yet essentially utilitarian.
+Often cared for with improvements made by family members themselves, the cemetery was inspired by the national trends, yet essentially utilitarian.9